HCWDavid/HCWDavid.github.io/_posts/2020-09-30-database-management-system.md

 - Aggregation on Group-By

-A thank-you note to professor Chen Li and the TAs in this class helped us to develop such fascinating experiences and here is a link to the project website: [CompSci122c][cs122c] and additional work for Prof. Chen Li's Research Texera: [Texera-presentation][texera-work], and its GitHub page: [Texera][texera]
+A thank-you note to professor Chen Li and the TAs in this class helped us to develop such fascinating experiences and here is a link to the project website: [CompSci122c][cs122c], additional work for Prof. Chen Li's Research Texera: [Texera-presentation][texera-work], and its GitHub page: [Texera][texera]

 [texera]: https://github.com/Texera/texera
 [texera-work]: https://youtu.be/sYHSi8nEB7o